kolbyniblack/osticket-prereqs/README.md

 <hr style="border: none; height: 2px; background-color: black;"><!--This is a separation line--><!--This is a separation line--><!--This is a separation line--><!--This is a separation line--><!--This is a separation line-->
 <!--This is a separation line--><!--This is a separation line--><!--This is a separation line--><!--This is a separation line--><!--This is a separation line--><!--This is a separation line--><!--This is a separation line-->

-<p>(IV) Once the folder is created, the name of the folder will be ready to be edited, from here just type the letters "PHP" <br /> Then, continue on to section (2-D) </p>
+<p>(IV) Once the folder is created, the name of the folder will be ready to be edited.
+From here, you can type the letters "PHP" <br /> Then, continue on to section (2-D) </p>

 ![image](https://github.com/user-attachments/assets/c010a6ce-9d50-4d51-996b-41d2155f3f95)